risk-first/website/docs/risks/Dependency-Risks/Process-Risk/Process-Risk.md

 ### 4. Bureaucratic Creep

 - **Threat**: Its easier for processes to accrete rather than be decommissioned.
-This is an implication of Parkinson's Law and slowly ratchets up inefficiency.
+This is an implication of Parkinson's Law (work expands so as to fill the time available for its completion) and slowly ratchets up inefficiency.

 :::tip Anecdote Corner